pablos123/videowall/README.md

 sudo apt install ffmpeg hsetroot
 ```

-Tested on linux Mint 21
+Tested on Linux Mint 21

+The supported video formats depends on the version of `ffmpeg` that you have.
+Things can break depending on the version of the (core) programs used in the `bash` code of the program.

 ## Install
 ```